 그때 기본적인 회화를 모르면 자꾸 택시기사 아저씨들이 바가지를 씌우고 그래서 ‘피해를 보겠구나’ 해서 기본적인 것 배우고 그랬었고 그리고 그 뒤로도 인공어인 에스페란토어에도 관심을 많이 가지고 계속 공부했고 뭐 누구랑 대화를 해볼 일은 없었지만… 그리고 독일어 같은 경우에도 독일에 가기 전에, 여행 가기 전에 한 3 시간 정도 공부를 해 봤어요.”

 Here (at 2:58), Hyunwoo is talking about his experience with studying languages.
-There are two sentences in total, and both of them are pretty long, especially the second one.
+There are three sentences in total, with the second one being the longest.
 This is because he kept joining sentences with the ~고 structure, which roughly translates to ‘and’.
-We do this in English as well, although perhaps not as often as Korean speakers.

 Let’s take a look at the English translation: